divolte/divolte-collector/docs/configuration.rst

 """""""""""""""""""""""""""""""""""""""""""""""""
 :Description:
   Directory where files are created and kept while being written to.
 Files being written have a ``.avro.partial`` extension.

+  This directory has to exist when Divolte Collector starts; it will not be automatically created.
+The user that Divolte Collector is running as needs to have write permissions for this directory.
 :Default:
   :file:`/tmp`
 :Example: